FideliusFalcon/ProbeDemon/README.md

 ## Library dependencies
 You will need to install some python libaries for this to work:
 $pip install sqlite3 tftpy argparse scapy

+## Arguments
+**--sniff, -s** - This will start the sniffing and for now logging.
+**--iface, i** - Use this to parse the name of the NIC.
+**--server** - If you want to put the database in a TFTP server, you should define this with server IP/domain.
+**--port** - If your TFTP server use a different port than 69, please define in this option.